kishanpatel789/kp_data_dev_site/content/posts/016_PythonScope.md

 Improve the long-term maintainability of a project by keeping scope in mind.
 Proper scope usage reduces naming conflicts and improves code organization.
 Most importantly, it ensures the proper variable gets used.

-Are you being attacked by NameErrors and UnboundLocalErrors?
+Are you pestered by NameErrors and UnboundLocalErrors?
 [Reach out](https://kpdata.dev/) for help squashing those bugs.